Maximinodotpy/articles/024 - Godot Platformer Character with Walljumping/_blog/article.md

 ---
-name: 'Godot Platformer Character with Wall jumping'
+name: Godot Platformer Character with Wall jumping
-slug: 'godot-platformer-character-with-wall-jumping'
+slug: godot-platformer-character-with-wall-jumping
-tags: []
+tags:
+  - GD Script
+  - Game
-category: 'Utility'
+category: Utility
-description: 'Learn how to make a platformer character in Godot that also has wall jumping.'
+description: Learn how to make a platformer character in Godot that also has wall jumping.
 ---

 In this short Tutorial, we will go over how to make a platformer character in the [Godot Game Engine](https://godotengine.org/) that also has wall jumping.
 We will use the raycast and timer nodes for the wall jumping.
 I will show you the Node Setup and the script needed for this program.